chrisyoung/hecks-archive/README.md

 ### Resource Server
 This server provides access to all the commands in your domain.
 Because it uses the Application adapter, you get CRUD commands out of the box.

+## Hecks Packages
+You can use hecks to package your domain and make it easy to deploy using Docker or Lambda.

 ## Concepts for building your Domain
 The Hecks Domain Builder uses a small subset of patterns used in Domain Driven design.
 Here's a very brief overview of those patterns and the implications of using them to describe your domain